AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

   properly on the first try.
 - If ``openCV`` is conan installed for Release only the Xcode would give false error messages that it can't find the library.
 This is now fixed in the current release.
+- In Xcode, when editing ``vizInterface.c/h` files, the protobuffer library is not properly found.
+The code compiles, but auto-completion etc. doesn't work in that module.
+- On Linux and Windows the ``vizInterface`` module is not properly linking, and thus any saving to Vizard binaries is not working on these platforms

 Version 1.8.0
 -------------